Stock Trading UK Guide 2022

 Finally, confirm the order.
 You now have a stock trading order live in the markets!
 It will remain active until you close it.

-If you are ready to start trading stocks right now, our top-rated platform eToro offers over 1,700 shares across 17 international markets.
+If you are ready to start trading stocks right now, top regulated FCA brokers offer over 1,700 shares across 17 international markets.
 It takes just minutes to open an account and you can instantly deposit funds with a UK debit/credit card or e-wallet.
-Best of all, eToro charges no trading commissions!

 CFD trading is highly speculative.
 You may not get back the full value of your initial investment and may lose more than you originally invested.